The Amazon rainforest is on fire: What we know and how you can help

 Have the fires been put out?

 The fires are still active.
 On Saturday, Amnesty International captured a photo of the burned forests in the Mato Grosso state.
-Bolsonaro is mobilizing the Brazilian army to combat the flames, Euronews reported.
+Bolsonaro was mobilizing the Brazilian army to combat the flames, Euronews reported.

-There were reports of scattered rain and thunderstorms on Aug.
-22. It's unclear whether the rains would help extinguish the fires.
+There were reports of scattered rain and thunderstorms on Thursday.
+The patchy rain expected through Sept.
+10 is only expected to bring minor relief but won't help to extinguish the fire, Reuters reported Tuesday.
+The rain forecast for the next two weeks is reportedly set to fall in the areas that need it the least.

 Bolivia's president, Evo Morales, contracted a Boeing 747 "Supertanker" on Wednesday to help extinguish the fires, Telesur reported.
 The Supertanker is capable of flying with 115,000 liters (over 30,000 gallons) and was expected to be operational on Friday.